Skip to content

 Saved queries

-A saved query stores only the query logic — the search expression, group by fields, and aggregations — without capturing the visual layout, time range, or column configuration.
+A saved query stores only the query logic (search expression, group by fields, and aggregations) without capturing the visual layout, time range, or column configuration.

-Use saved queries when you want to reuse a specific query expression across different sessions, time ranges, or views.
+Use saved queries when you want to reuse a specific query expression across different views, sessions, and time ranges.

 Save a query